Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 f1qYqX f^{-1}\mathcal{L}^Y_q \longrightarrow \mathcal{L}^X_q

-of sheaves for all q.
+of sheaves for all q, and has K-acyclic fibers.
 Of course, this notion has its drawbacks.
 For instance, the property of being K-homeomorphic is not an equivalence relation.
 It is not even symmetric.

 Further, the restriction of a K-homeomorphism to a subspace is not a K-homeomorphism.